Western Pennsylvania's trusted news source

 Starting tight end Jake Overman was absent last weekend against CMU for undisclosed reasons.

-Malachi Thomas was also significantly limited during the game due to being banged up, leading Narduzzi to start Marshall transfer Justin Holmes.
+Malachi Thomas also was limited significantly during the game because of injury, leading Narduzzi to start Marshall transfer Justin Holmes.

 Holmes went on to play the majority of snaps at tight end, recording a pair of catches for 25 yards.